schmoelder/diss/doc/05_characterization/06_adsorption_parameters.md

 (adsorption_parameters)=
 # Estimation of adsorption parameters

-Adsorption parameters are estimated using experiment `E9` (see {numref}`tab_experiments`), which comprises four gradient elution runs with slopes of 4, 8, 12, and 16 CV, compared to simulation results.
+Adsorption parameters were estimated using experiment `E9` (see {numref}`tab_experiments`), which comprises four gradient elution runs with slopes of 4, 8, 12, and 16 CV, compared to simulation results.
-The objective is to adjust the characteristic charge $\nu$ and the equilibrium constant $K_{\text{eq}}$ to minimize the discrepancy between simulations and experiments.
+The objective was to adjust the characteristic charge $\nu$ and the equilibrium constant $K_{\text{eq}}$ to minimize the discrepancy between simulations and experiments.
-The steric factor $\sigma$ is not adjusted, as its effects are typically observed in breakthrough curves {cite}`Osberghaus2012`.
+The steric factor $\sigma$ was not adjusted, as its effects can typically only be observed in breakthrough curves under overloaded conditions {cite}`Osberghaus2012`.
-Consequently, it is set to 0.
+Consequently, it was set to 0.
-Rapid equilibrium is assumed throughout the simulations.
+Rapid equilibrium was assumed throughout the simulations.

-A separate simulation is run for each experiment, and the resulting outlet profiles are compared.
+A separate simulation was run for each experiment, and the resulting outlet profiles were compared.
-Agreement between experiment and simulation is quantified using the normalized root mean squared error (NRMSE).
+Agreement between experiment and simulation was quantified using the NRMSE.
+Rather than aggregating all NRMSE values into a single objective, each gradient experiment's NRMSE is handled as a separate objective.
 The optimizer generates a set of Pareto-optimal solutions based on these comparisons.
-The sum of all NRMSE values is used as a meta-score in a multi-criteria decision function, effectively converting the problem from single-objective to multi-objective optimization and weighting each experiment equally, independent of gradient length.
+The sum of all NRMSE values serves as a meta score in a multi-criteria decision function to select the final parameter set, weighting each experiment equally regardless of gradient length.
-The parameter set with the best decision function score is selected as the final model parameters for the fully characterized system.
-{numref}`tab_lysozyme_parameters` shows the values of the fitted parameters.
+{numref}`tab_lysozyme_parameters` shows the values of the fitted parameters and {numref}`fig_lysozyme` illustrates the results, showing the simulation (colored lines) and experimental data (black dotted line) in close agreement.

 ```{code-cell} ipython3
 :tags: [remove-cell]